-This is the deathbed scene and the family are gathered around as Heaney’s mother takes her last breaths.
+This is the deathbed scene and the family has gathered around as Heaney’s mother takes her last breaths.
 His father says a few words in her ear, and the impact of his utterances have a profound effect on the children.
-We would thus expect the themes of this poem to centre around grief and loss, and this is true in one sense; however there is also relief and joy when we read the poem carefully.
+We would thus expect the themes of this poem to center around grief and loss, and this is true in one sense; however, there is also relief and joy when we read the poem carefully.

 Structure and Form

 This poem would fit the form of the Petrarchan Sonnet as it is divided into an octave and a sestet.
 The setting of the poem is developed in the octave and resolution comes in the sestet.
 However, the classic Petrarchan Sonnet has a regular rhyme scheme, whereas this is written in blank verse.
 The rhythm is iambic pentameter.